klipsey/DriverMod/README.md

 ## Changelog

+`1.5.1`
+- Pistol reload time reduced by 50%
+- Pistol mag size increased from 13 to 26

 `1.5.0`
 - Added a new unlockable passive
+- Added an ammo display below the crosshair
 - Updated crosshairs for a handful of guns
 - Revolver's secondary now has an awesome headshot kill effect
 - Fixed Supply Drop resetting secondary stocks (courtesy of tsuyoikenko!)
+- Probably some other misc things I'm forgetting

 `1.4.5`
 - Multiplayer fix